jesusbueren/Endogenous_Health_Groups/README.md

 In you main path you need to create a folder named "Data" where you include the csv files from Data Preparation.

 main.f90 is the main script of the code.
 It first calls charge_data.f90 which loads the csv files from Data Preparation.
 Then it call for the set of initial conditions using initial_conditions.f90 and finally runs the main estimation exercise full_posterior.f90

+#### Initial Conditions

+Initial conditions are obtained in two blocks:
+1. The first block estimates the initial conditions for the probability of I-ADLs in each group.
+2. The second block estimatates the initial conditions for the parameters drinving the transition probabilities.

+##### Initial Conditions for the Probability of I-ADLs in Each Group

+This first step is done by estimating a mixture model by pooling all individuals with available information on I-ADLs.
+This initial model is estimated using an EM algorithm ignoring all the time series information from transitions.
+This step produces the probability that each interviewed individual belongs to each health group.
+Given these probabilities, we sample an individual health group at random.
+A detailed exposition on how to estimate this class of models can be found in section 9.3.3 of "Pattern Recognition and Machine Learning" by Christopher M. Bishop.

+##### Initial Conditions for Transition Probabilities

+The second step of the initial conditions is estimated taking as observed the previously assigned health groups.
+We thus perform a Bayesian estimation of a multinomial logit model using a Metropolis algorithm.
+In order to speed up the mixing in the proposal we make use of the adaptive metropolis algorithm proposed by Haario et al. (2001).
+We save the mean of the posterior distribution and the variance covariance matrix of the proposal.